 Quick Status >>

-Last step: Filed opening brief in the Court of Appeals.
+Last step: Oral argument in the Court of Appeals

 The right to free speech is a fundamental freedom protected by the First Amendment to the U.S. Constitution.
 The U.S. Supreme Court has granted governments leeway in regulating commercial speech and product advertising on public property, but they must adopt consistent standards that provide potential advertisers fair notice about when their messages might be restricted, and such standards can’t be applied arbitrarily.